If you suffer from a case of mom guilt, may this post bring you encouragement.

-That’s because reaching for the smartphone does not take away stress, it only increases it.
+That’s because reaching for the smartphone does not take away stress, it only increases it!
 The jury is no longer out.
 The research is overwhelmingly in.
-Smartphones – while useful in many areas – can actually cause us more stress than they relieve if we aren’t careful.
+Smartphones – while useful in many areas – can actually cause us more stress than they relieve.

 If regular 1:1 time helps those feelings of guilt subside, you know they were trying to lead you to more connection.
 Listen to them.

 If you are desperate for time alone and then – when you have it – consumed by guilt you aren’t at home… alone time is what you need.

 Work on the connection you have with your children and then you will feel more relaxed at the end of the day.
 Furthermore, when you sense your children are happy, it will be easier for you to take some guilt free time for yourself.